ArtemLuzhin/C-TALE-Normalization/README.md

 output_cool_file - name of new cool file that will be generated.

 # IMPORTANT
 Script generate new file with normalized matrix, but delete raw matrix.
-So for parsing cool file you should use balance=False.
+So for parsing new cool file you should use balance=False.
 We fix this in future.